Luiz227/Luiz227/README.md

 <p>
 Hello 👋, I'm Luiz!
 A passionate systems analysis and development student from Brazil.

-  - 🌱 I am currently analyzing and developing systems at Unip
+  - 🌱 I am currently studying analyzing and developing systems at Unip

   - 🔭 I'm looking for my first job opportunity.
 My dream is to one day work with AI
 </p>